- Match Centre

 Like coaches, spectators (normally parents/guardians) play an important role in raising standards of behaviour on the pitch.
 Negative comments coming from the sidelines often impact on players, particularly as most children are trying to impress.
 The introduction of the respect barrier/designated spectator area has led to an improvement - all matches in the OMYFL must have a respect barrier/designated spectator area.

 Players must also take responsibility for their behaviour, particularly as they get older.
 An important role is that of the team captain.
 He/she becomes the representative of the team and the person with whom the referee will talk during the game.
 Captains have no specific status or privileges under the Laws of the Game, but they do have a degree of responsibility for the behaviour of their team.
-A useful guide to the captain's role can be downloaded here.
+To help with this you can download the Guide to Captain's Role .

 Match officials play a key role within football and without referees, matches would not be able to go ahead and unfortunately many continue to leave the game due natiuonally to harassment, abuse and even assault.
 Everyone involved in the game needs to support the person in the middle officiating the matches.
 Remember that they are human and may make errors but their decisions should be respected whatever the outcome of each match.